Ladywood B16 8, Highgate, Spring Vale B10 0, Lozells, Aston, Sparkbrook, Edgbaston, Merry Hill B66 2, Nechells, Bordesley Green

 When the rcd trips on every circuit breaker, then there must be a problem with the circuit.
 Once all circuits are isolated, hopefully your rcd will reset.

-One reason that an RCD may trip is: You have a faulty appliance plugged into the socket circuit.
-RCDs tend to trip for this reason most often.
+An RCD can trip if you’ve plugged in a faulty appliance.
+RCDs trip most frequently due to this cause.
 The easiest way to find the cause is to notice if you were using a device when it triggered.

 Do You Have Any Of These Electrical Issues?